plantbreeding/BrAPI-Manuscript2/manuscript.md

 Adopting BrAPI compatibility into an existing system can be difficult sometimes.
 The BrAPI Community has developed several tools to make adoption easier.
 This includes things like pre built code libraries, connectors to other technology standards, and mappers to alternate data types or data files.
 The goal is to lower the barrier to entry for the BrAPI community, making it easier for other groups to get started and connect their existing data to the standard.

-#### MIAPPE ISA to BrAPI service
+#### MIRA

 <!-- Manuel -->
-Phenotyping is crucial in the breeding process as it enables the identification of desirable traits, selection of breeding lines, and evaluation of breeding success.
-In the plant community, MIAPPE (Minimal Information About a Plant Phenotyping Experiment) [@doi:10.1111/nph.16544] is an established standard for phenotyping experiments.
-It is commonly serialized as a ISA Tab file type. [@doi:10.1038/ng.1054] Although ISA Tab is easy to read for non-technical experts due to its file-based approach, it lacks programmatic accessibility, particularly for web applications.
+In the plant phenotyping community, [MIAPPE](https://www.miappe.org/) (Minimal Information About a Plant Phenotyping Experiment) [@doi:10.1111/nph.16544] is an established standard for phenotyping experiments.
+It is commonly serialized into the ISA-Tab file type. [@doi:10.1038/ng.1054] Although ISA-Tab is easy to read for non-technical experts due to its file-based approach, it lacks programmatic accessibility, particularly for web applications.
 BrAPI, which is aligned with MIAPPE, can help solve this problem.

-MIRA is a tool that enables the automatic deployment of a BrAPI server on a MIAPPE-compliant dataset in ISA Tab format.
+MIRA is a tool that enables the automatic deployment of a BrAPI server on a MIAPPE-compliant dataset in ISA-Tab format.
 It can be deployed from a Docker image with the dataset mounted.
-By utilizing the mapping between MIAPPE, ISA, and BrAPI, there is no need for parsing or manual mapping of datasets that are already compliant with (meta-)data standards.
+By utilizing the mapping between MIAPPE, ISA-Tab, and BrAPI, there is no need for parsing or manual mapping of datasets that are already compliant with (meta-)data standards.
 By gaining programmatic access through BrAPI to these datasets, it facilitates the integration of phenotyping datasets into web applications.

-#### MIAPPE "BrAPI2ISA" service
+#### BrAPI2ISA

 <!-- Bert -->
 Since the release of BrAPI 1.3, efforts have been made to incorporate support for the MIAPPE standard into the specification [@doi:10.1111/nph.16544].
 This integration was finalized in BrAPI 2.0, resulting in full compatibility between the two standards.
 Consequently, BrAPI now encompasses all attributes necessary for MIAPPE compliance, adhering to standardized descriptions in accordance with MIAPPE guidelines.

-Leveraging BrAPI as a standardized RESTful web service API specification, we employ the ISA standard for storing metadata and phenotyping data in a standardized manner.
-This data is structured in the ISA-TAB file format and subjected to validation using the [MIAPPE ISA configuration](https://github.com/ELIXIR-Belgium/isatab-validation).
-The "BrAPI to ISA" service functions as a converter between BrAPI RESTful endpoints and ISA-TAB, facilitating the archiving of metadata and data and thereby enhancing data preservation and accessibility.
-The [BrAPI2ISA](https://github.com/elixir-europe/plant-brapi-to-isa) tool is designed to be compatible with BrAPI 1.3, and we invite contributions from the community to extend support for the latest versions of BrAPI.
+In some communities and projects, phenotyping data and metadata is archived and published as structured ISA-Tab files, and validated using the [MIAPPE ISA configuration](https://github.com/ELIXIR-Belgium/isatab-validation).
+The [BrAPI2ISA](https://github.com/elixir-europe/plant-brapi-to-isa) service functions as a converter between a BrAPI compatible server and the ISA-Tab format.
+This simplifies, automates, and facilitates the archiving of data, thereby enhancing data preservation and accessibility.
+The BrAPI2ISA tool is designed to be compatible with BrAPI 1.3, and is open to contributions from the community to extend support for the latest versions of BrAPI.

 #### BrAPIMapper

 <!-- Valentin G: I'm planning to add a figure in supplementary data that shows data sets on a side, the mapper with some internal parts and the exposed BrAPI services. -->
-BrAPIMapper is a full BrAPI implementation designed to be a wrapper for any data source missing BrAPI implementation.
-BrAPIMapper is provided as a docker application that can get its external data sources from mySQL or PostgreSQL databases, generic REST services, flat files (XML, JSON, CSV/TSV/GFF3/VCF, YAML), or any combination of these.
-It provides an administration interface to map BrAPI data models to external data sources.
+BrAPIMapper is a full BrAPI implementation designed to be a convenient wrapper for any breeding related data source.
+BrAPIMapper is provided as a Docker application that can connect to a variety of external data sources including mySQL or PostgreSQL databases, generic REST services, flat files (XML, JSON, CSV/TSV/GFF3/VCF, YAML), or any combination of these.
+It provides an administration user interface to map BrAPI data models to external data sources.
 The interface allows administrators to select the BrAPI specification versions to use and which endpoints to enable.
-Data mapping configuration export and import features simplify upgrades to future BrAPI specifications changes as administrators would only have to map missing fields or make minor adjustments.
+Data mapping configuration import and export features simplify upgrades to future BrAPI versions; administrators only have to map missing fields or make minor adjustments.
 BrAPIMapper supports the primary BrAPI features including paging, deferred search results, user lists, and authentication.
 Access restrictions to specific endpoints can be managed through the administration interface as well.
 This tool aims to accelerate BrAPI services deployment while ensuring specification compliance.

-#### BrAPI plug and play GraphQL based data-warehouse
+#### GraphQL Data-warehouse

 <!-- Asis Hallab -->
-Using the "Zendro" set of automatic software code generators (zendro-dev.github.io), a fully functional, efficient, and cloud-capable BrAPI data-warehouse has been created for the current version of the BrAPI data models.
+Using the [Zendro](https://zendro-dev.github.io) set of automatic software code generators, a fully functional, efficient, and cloud-capable BrAPI data-warehouse has been created for the current version of the BrAPI data models.
 Unlike most BrAPI compliant data sources, this data-warehouse supports a GraphQL API rather than a RESTful API.
 This API provides secure access to data read and write functions for all BrAPI data models.
 It provides create, read, update, and delete (CRUD) functions that are standardized and accept the same parameters for all data models.

 The GraphQL server is particularly rich in features.
 Records are paginated using the highly efficient cursor based pagination model as proposed in the GraphQL standard.
 Logical filters allow for exhaustive search queries, whose structure is highly intuitive and based around logical triplets.
-A data model field is validated using an operator and a value, e.g. "Study name equals 'my_study'".
 A large collection of operators is available and triplets can be combined to logical search trees using "and" or "or" operators.
 Searches can be extended over relationships between data models, thus enabling a user to query the warehouse for exactly the required data.
-Access security is implemented with the OAuth2 user authentication standard (datatracker.ietf.org/doc/html/rfc6749).
+Access security is implemented with the OAuth2 user authentication standard [@https://datatracker.ietf.org/doc/html/rfc6749].
 Authorization is based on user roles and can be configured differently for each single data model read or write function.
 The generated graphical interface allows for the integration of interactive scientific plots and analysis tools written in JavaScript or WebAssembly.

 <!-- Asis Hallab: To Do: (i) provide the link to an example running data warehouse, and (ii) include and describe example scientific plots. -->

 The Zendro data-warehouse is capable of forming an efficient cloud of data servers.
-This is achieved simply by linking (URLs) other Zendro based warehouses that expose the same GraphQL API to the same data models, or a subset of data models.
+This is achieved simply by linking other Zendro based warehouses that expose the same GraphQL API to the same data models, or a subset of data models.
 Any network of such Zendro GraphQL servers can be set up using this configuration approach.
 The code generated then exposes full access to all data records stored on any node of the network, while maintaining full security control at each node.
 Importantly, the warehouses are programmed in such a way that any number of data servers can be joined without loss of efficiency.
-Only the network connection speed and size of requested record sets influence the performance.

 ## Discussion